 Sole Proprietorship

 A one-person (or married couple’s) business will automatically be regarded as a Sole Proprietorship if it’s engaged in commercial activities but not registered as a business entity.
 A sole proprietorship doesn’t have to file formation paperwork with the state, nor does it have any formal compliance requirements to fulfill.
 However, it may need licenses and permits depending on the type of business it conducts and where it’s located.
-Also, if the owner chooses to use a fictitious name, it must file a DBA to provide products or services under a company name that doesn’t include the owner’s name(s).
+Also, if the owner chooses to use a fictitious name, it must file a DBA to provide products or services under a company name that doesn’t include the owner’s legal name(s).

 A Sole Proprietorship is legally and financially considered the same entity as its owner.
 This means the owner is personally held liable for debts and legal obligations of the business.
 So, if the business can’t pay its bills or someone sues the company, the owner’s house, vehicles, bank accounts, and other property could be at risk.
 Another drawback of a Sole Proprietorship is limited financing opportunities.
 The company may not sell shares of stock, and lenders might not be interested in funding the business.
 So, sole proprietors may need to depend on their savings account, home equity loans, and assistance from family to fund big-ticket purchases like property, equipment, etc.